Flotomate/product_docs/source/asset-management/asset-discovery/flotomate-discovery-agent.rst

 1. You can also install the Agent Application from the Command Prompt without the hassle of seeing multiple dialog boxes.

-2. Open CMD and change the target path to Agent.exe.
+2. Open CMD and change the target path to agent.msi.

-3. Type Agent.exe and the URL of the main server, and hit enter.
+3. Type agent.msi and the URL of the main server, and hit enter.
 Your installation is done.

 .. _amf-192: